Last updated on - September 17th, 2018

 There is no doubt that test automation or automation testing is becoming necessary for testing application successfully, in both large as well as small organizations.

-Today, most of the organizations prefer to work in Agile Model which demands more automation and it’s hard to succeed without automation in place.
+Today, most of the organizations prefer to work in an Agile model which demands more automation and it’s hard to succeed without automation in place.

 Nowadays, IT industry is most productive than ever, they need resources who are also dynamic in nature.
 The industries are looking for multi-skilled, multi-tasking resource.